w3c/EasierRDF/RDF-LAMP.md

 For a curated list of additional projects specifically for Python, see [semantic-python-overview](https://github.com/pysemtec/semantic-python-overview).

 ### Ruby libraries
-Libraries in this section are for those using Ruby to build RDF applications.

 * [Ruby-RDF](https://github.com/ruby-rdf/linkeddata)

 ### Rust libraries
-Libraries in this section are for those using Rust to build RDF applications.

 * [Sophia](https://github.com/pchampin/sophia_rs) -- "Linked Data and Semantic Web toolkit", provides in-memory graphs for efficient triple pattern queries.
 * [Oxigraph](https://github.com/oxigraph/oxigraph)-- On-disk graph database library.